-Even if you don’t have the time or the space to grow your own veges, you can transform a dish from basic to brilliant in moments with the addition of fresh herbs, grown in a pot in your kitchen or on a balcony.
+Even if you don’t have the time or the space to grow your own veges, you can transform a summer dish from basic to brilliant in moments with the addition of fresh herbs, grown in a pot in your kitchen or on a balcony.
 The most versatile ones are basil, mint and parsley and are perfect for summer.
 Here’s some tips on ways to use these:

 Basil – the quintessential summer herb – basil pairs well with Mediterranean flavours.

 Sprinkle whole basil leaves over an Italian style pizza as it comes out of the oven

 Chop basil leaves and stir through pasta with grated parmesan just before serving

 Basil adds a sweet, aromatic touch to any salad, particularly if it includes tomatoes, but works well with strawberries in a salad too

 Mint – while we’re familiar with mint matched with lamb in a classic mint sauce, it works well with Middle Eastern flavours.

 Pimp your pesto.
 Stir through sliced mint into store-bought basil pesto to take it to a new level – basil and mint are a magical combination